B4SHA/studio/README.md

   - **AI Model**: Uses a multimodal version of the `Gemini` model capable of processing audio.
   - **Process**:
     1. The uploaded audio is converted to a data URI.
-    2. The AI model analyzes the audio's waveform and characteristics.
-It is prompted to listen for signs of AI generation, such as unnatural cadence, lack of background noise, robotic artifacts, or abrupt cuts.
-It also looks for positive signs of authenticity, like natural speech patterns and consistent room tone.
+    2. The AI model analyzes the audio's waveform and characteristics for signs of AI generation (e.g., unnatural cadence, robotic artifacts).
+    3. It also considers whether the **content of the speech** could be easily taken out of context to spread misinformation.
   - **Output**: The **Analysis Report** provides:
     - A verdict (`Likely Authentic`, `Potential AI/Manipulation`, `Uncertain`).
     - A confidence score for the verdict.
-    - A detailed report explaining the reasoning, which must be consistent with the final verdict.
+    - A detailed report explaining the reasoning, which must be consistent with a final verdict.

+### 4. Image Verifier

+Image Verifier analyzes images to detect AI-generation or manipulation and to analyze any text found within the image.

+- **How it Works**:
+  - **Input**: Users upload an image file (up to 10MB).
+  - **AI Model**: Leverages a multimodal version of the `Gemini` model.
+  - **Process**:
+    1. The AI performs a forensic analysis of the image to detect signs of AI generation or digital manipulation.
+    2. It uses its knowledge to determine if the image is being used in a **misleading context**.
+    3. If any **text is detected within the image** (e.g., a headline on a screenshot), it analyzes that text separately for misinformation or bias.
+  - **Output**: A comprehensive report including:
+    - A verdict on the image's authenticity.
+    - A confidence score.
+    - A detailed forensic report.
+    - A separate analysis of any text found in the image.

 ## Getting Started